microsoft/health-architectures/FHIR/FHIRProxy/readme.md

  + Acts as an intelligent and secure gateway to FHIR Servers
  + Allows multi-tenant access and purpose-driven security policies for specialized access to a common FHIR Server
  + Provides a consolidated approach to pre- and post- processing of FHIR Server Calls to support various access/result filtering or actions</br>
- + Is integrated with Azure Active Directory for authentication and to provide Role Based Access Control</br>
+ + Is integrated with Azure Active Directory for authentication and Role Based Access Control</br>
  + Acts as a FHIR-specific reverse proxy rewriting responses and brokering requests to FHIR Servers</br>
 ## Authentication and RBAC Authorization <a name="paragraph2"></a>
 By default the proxy will configure and use Azure Active Directory (Azure AD) as an authentication provider.
 You will also need to assign users/groups and/or Service Principals into specific server access roles in order to access the FHIR Server via the proxy.
 You can also offload this responsibility to [API Management](https://azure.microsoft.com/en-us/services/api-management/).

 ## Pre and Post Processing Support <a name="paragraph3"></a>
 The proxy can be configured to execute any number of logic processing modules to support a variety of pre/post conditional actions on a per-call basis.
 You can create custom processors by implementing the ```IProxyPreProcess``` or ```IProxyPostProcess``` interfaces in a thread safe class.
 The modules are executed in a chained fashion determined by configured order.
-Context is continually updated so the last result is passed to the next member of the processor chain resulting in a fully processed or filtered request or post-processing result.
+Context is continually updated so the last result is passed to the next member of the processor chain resulting in a fully processed/filtered request or post-processing result.
 Any configured module can stop the chain progression by issuing a do-not-continue command.

 The base pre- and post- processing modules that can be configured are:
- + ParticipantFilterPostProcess - This processing module will filter returned resources linked to a patient to only include records where you (the receipient) are either the patient or a "Practitioner of Record" (e.g. in a participant role).
-Note: this only filters patient-based linked resources.
-You can use this module as a basis for building your own security filtering.</br>
+ + **ParticipantFilterPostProcess** - This processing module will filter returned resources linked to a patient to only include records where you (the receipient) are either the patient or a "Practitioner of Record" (e.g. in a participant role). _Note: this only filters patient-based linked resources.
+You can use this module as a basis for building your own security filtering._</br>
- + PublishFHIREventPostProcess - This processing module will publish FHIR CUD events for resources to a configured eventhub.
+ + **PublishFHIREventPostProcess** - This processing module will publish FHIR CUD events for resources to a configured eventhub.
 These events can be subscribed too by any number of consumers in order to facilitate any number of orchestrated workflows (e.g. CDS, Audits, Alerts, etc.).</br>
- + TransformBundlePreProcess - This processing module will transform incoming transaction bundle requests into a batch bundle request and maintain UUID associations of the contained resources.
+ + **TransformBundlePreProcess** - This processing module will transform incoming transaction bundle requests into a batch bundle request and maintain UUID associations of the contained resources.
 This is an alternative for updating FHIR Servers unable to handle transaction-based requests.</br>
- + DateSortPostProcessor - This processing module allows for a date-based sorting alternative on FHIR Servers that do not natively support _sort.
+ + **DateSortPostProcessor** - This processing module allows for a date-based sorting alternative on FHIR Servers that do not natively support _sort.
 The processor implements a top level _sort=date or _sort=-date parameter for supported resource queries up to a configured maximum number of rows.</br>
- + ProfileValidationPreProcess - This processing module adds the ability to call external profile (e.g. [US Core](https://www.hl7.org/fhir/us/core/)) and/or standard schema validation support for FHIR Servers that do not implement or support specific profile validation.
+ + **ProfileValidationPreProcess** - This processing module adds the ability to call external profile (e.g. [US Core](https://www.hl7.org/fhir/us/core/)) and/or standard schema validation support for FHIR Servers that do not implement or support specific profile validation.
- + ConsentOptOutFilter - This post-processing module adds the ability to deny access to FHIR Server resources for patients who have elected to OPTOUT from allowing anyone or specific individuals and/or organizations access to their medical data.
+ + **ConsentOptOutFilter** - This post-processing module adds the ability to deny access to FHIR Server resources for patients who have elected to OPTOUT from allowing anyone or specific individuals and/or organizations access to their medical data.
- + EverythingPatientPreProcess - This pre-processing module implements a limited $everything at the patient level.
+ + **EverythingPatientPreProcess** - This pre-processing module implements a limited $everything at the patient level.
 It returns up to 5000 related resources for the Patient.

 Check back often as more processing modules will be added. </br>